meadams2/EZBanking/README.md

 # Use Case

 There are two different users within this program: the administrator and the customer.
-- The administrator will have access to login, add customers, manage customer accounts, change their PIN, and apply interest.
+- The administrator will have access to login, add customers, manage customer accounts, and apply interest.
+At this point, administrators can't change their PIN (for ease of testing and my sanity).
+Will possibly implement changePIN() in admin class in the future.
 - The customer will have access to login, deposit and/or withdrawal money from their account(s), and change their PIN.

 # Testing